 The real benefits of any wellness routine come from consistency.
 Foam rolling a few times a week is more effective than one long, intense session every few months.
 As experts suggest, you should aim to do these exercises three to four times a week, even when your back feels better, to help prevent pain from returning.
 Try to build this into your existing schedule.
 Maybe you roll for five minutes after every workout or while you’re watching your favorite show in the evening.
 Creating a simple, repeatable habit makes it easier to stick with your plan and maintain long-term comfort and mobility.

-Track Your Progress and Adjust as Needed
+Listen to Your Body and Adjust as Needed

 Learning to listen to your body is one of the most important parts of any relief plan.
 Foam rolling should feel like a deep, satisfying massage, not a painful ordeal.
 If you feel any sharp pain, it’s a sign to ease up on the pressure or stop.
 Pay attention to how your back feels from day to day.
 You might notice that some spots are more tender after a long day at your desk or a tough workout.
 On those days, you can use a stronger formula like our Maximum Full Spectrum balm for added support, and a lighter formula on easier days.
 Adjusting your routine based on your needs is the key to a successful plan.